- Prep Time 20 minutes, plus 6 hours to freeze

 - Drain the cashews, then puree in a blender or food processor along with the remaining filling ingredients until very smooth and creamy (let the machine run for at least 2 minutes).

 - Pour the filling into the crust-lined springform and smooth with an offset spatula or scraper.

 - Freeze at least 6 hours (preferably overnight) until the filling is firm.

-- Let thaw in the refrigerator, then slice iand serve cold, plain, sprinkled with cinnamon, or topped with whipped dairy or coconut cream.
+- Let thaw in the refrigerator, then slice iand serve cold, plain, sprinkled with cinnamon, or topped with whipped dairy or coconut cream, or pomegranate seeds.